Nannan-Liu/Multidimensional-Analysis-Tagger-of-Mandarin-Chinese/README.md

 Requirements

 This programme requires Python to run (https://www.python.org/).
-The Python packages needed are NLTK (Bird, Loper, & Klein, 2009), Python wrapper of ICTCLAS – PyNLPIR (https://pypi.org/project/PyNLPIR/), and Factor Analyzer (https://factor-analyzer.readthedocs.io/en/latest/factor_analyzer.html).
+The Python packages needed are NLTK (Bird, Loper, & Klein, 2009), and Python wrapper of ICTCLAS – PyNLPIR (https://pypi.org/project/PyNLPIR/).

+Use MulDi Chinese

+MulDi Chinese accepts as input only plain text files in the format '.txt'.
+The user can input a folder of .txt files or a single .txt files.

 See Manual.pdf for more details